-The young Russian virtuoso Daniil Trifonov performs works by Scriabin, Liszt and Chopin during a recital at the Verbier Festival in 2013.
+The young Russian piano virtuoso Daniil Trifonov performs works by Scriabin, Liszt, and Chopin in recital at the 2013 Verbier Festival.

-Broadcast live on medici.tv on July 28, 2013, this recital is based upon an original program which gathers three pieces composed during or in souvenir of a love story.
-These three works by Scriabin, Liszt and Chopin bear all indeed the mark of an important woman in the composers' life: Natalya Sekerina, the dedicatee of Scriabin's Sonata Fantasy No. 2; the Polish-Russian princess Carolyne de Sayn-Wittgenstein, with whom Liszt shared his life during the composition of his Sonata in B Minor; and the French writer George Sand, Chopin's lover whom he was with when he composed his 24 Preludes in Mallorca.
-To conclude his recital, Daniil Trifonov performs one of his own scores, Rachmaniana.
+The three pieces by Scriabin, Liszt, and Chopin of Trifonov’s recital were inspired by three women who marked the lives of these composers: Natalya Sekerina, dedicatee of Scriabin’s Sonata-Fantasy No. 2; the Polish-Russian princess Carolyne de Sayn-Wittgenstein, with whom Liszt shared his life during the composition of his Sonata in B Minor; and George Sand, Chopin’s lover, who travelled with him to Majorca where he composed his 24 Préludes.
+Daniil Trifonov closed his recital with one of his own compositions, Rachmaniana.

 Verbier Festival 2013